-Succulents will thrive in a sunny spot in very well-drained soil.
-Their fleshy leaves are designed to store water, so they’re able to cope with periods of drought.
+Succulents do best in a sunny spot in very well-drained soil.
+Their fleshy leaves are designed to store water, so they're able to cope with periods of drought.
 Most prefer a very slightly acidic soil.

 Succulents will struggle to grow in poorly drained, heavy soils.
 A cold and wet winter will often see the loss of many.
-It’s for this reason that they’re ideally suited to containers.
-When grown in pots, in autumn plants can simply be moved to a light, frost-free place until spring where watering can be controlled.
+It's for this reason that they're ideally suited to containers.
+These are much less likely to become waterlogged in winter, and in particularly wet areas they can be moved undercover until spring.

 How to plant succulents

 When planting in containers go for unglazed terracotta pots with plenty of drainage holes in the bottom and add grit to the compost.
-Terracotta pots will warm up quickly in the sun, which suits these plants.
+Perfect for drought-loving succulents, terracotta pots will warm up quickly in the sun and are porus, so the compost dries out quickly after watering.
 The majority of succulents have fibrous roots so can be planted in fairly shallow pots.
-Don’t overpot plants – they can cope in quite small containers.
-However, top heavy plant displays are in danger of blowing over so choose a heavy container in this case.

-Opt for a soil-based compost when planting large agaves as these plants need a heavier compost to anchor their roots.
+Opt for a soil-based compost when planting large succulents such as agaves, as these plants need a heavier compost to anchor their roots.
 Wear gloves when handling spiked agaves as the leaves are incredibly sharp.
 Watch your eyes.

 Caring for succulents